StCh24/UofT-Course-Automation/README.md

 # UofT ACORN Tampermonkey Automation Scripts

+This script is designed to help you log in automatically and enroll the courses that are already in your enrollment cart.

 This repository contains two userscripts:

 1. **Login Redirect Script** – auto-fills the UofT SSO login form and redirects to the ACORN course page.